Select your language

 Personal creation from visual material collected during my trip Unknown India • Ladakh, Karnataka, Telangana (2022)

-Shravanabelagola, a Historic and Spiritual Landmark in Karnataka
+Shravanabelagola, a Major Jain Pilgrimage Centre in Karnataka

 Shravanabelagola has been an important place of pilgrimage in Karnataka for over 1000 years, as the largest monolithic statue in the world, that of Gamateshwara, also known as Bahubali, was built by by the Ganga king, Chamundaraya between 978 and 993.